quipucords/quipucords/docs/source/man.rst

 Use the ``qpc source`` command to create and manage sources.

-A source defines a collection of network information, including IP addresses or host names, or systems management solution information, in addition to SSH ports and SSH credentials.
-The SSH credentials are provided through reference to one or more credentials.
-A scan can reference a source so that the act of running the scan is repeatable, without a requirement to reenter network information for each scan attempt.
+A source defines a single entity or multiple entities to be inspected.
+A source can be a single physical machine, virtual machine, or container, or it can be a collection of network information, including IP addresses or host names, or systems management solution information such as vCenter Server or Satellite information.
+The source also contains information about SSH ports and SSH credentials that are needed to access the systems to be inspected.
+The SSH credentials are provided through reference to one or more of the Quipucords credentials that you configure.
+A scan  references a source so that the act of running the scan is repeatable, without a requirement to reenter the information for each scan attempt.

 Creating and Editing Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~